astroprogs11/project-2/project/slo_sli_template.md

  -------------- | -----                                                          | -------------------------------------------------------------------------------------------------------------
  Availability   | total number of successful requests / total number of requests | 99%
  Latency        | buckets of requests in a histogram showing the 90th percentile | 90% of requests below 100ms
- Error Budget   | infrastructure can be down maximum 20% of the time.            | Error budget is defined at 20%.
+ Error Budget   | the number of error requests / total number of requests in budget            | Error budget is defined at 20%.
 This means that 20% of the requests can fail and still be within the budget
  Throughput     | total number of successful requests over 5 RPS                 | 5 RPS indicates the application is functioning